 However, Not Everyone Agrees with the Results of the Study

 Reporting of this study by the UK media was almost unanimously negative and caused a bit of an uproar.
 In fact, many sources made claims that were not supported by the study.
 Here is a sample of a few responses:

 - Mail Online: “Those who run endurance races get more dates and have a higher sex drive” — unproven

 - Metro: “Marathon runners are the best in bed” — unproven

 - The Daily Telegraph: “Good athletes are likely to have had ancestors who were excellent hunters… creating a biological advantage for their descendants and passing on the best genes” — unproven

 Strong opinions, for sure.
 But there were a few more balanced responses.
 The Daily Mirror and Huffington Post toned down the rhetoric and sprinkled their coverage with a few “maybes” and a “probably.”

 However, the media was united in one aspect: none of the coverage stated that the study was using the running ability as a proxy for hunting prowess in hunter-gatherer societies and had little or nothing to do with modern relationships.

-What kind of research was this?
 This was an observational study that aimed to test the researchers’ theory that physical prowess at endurance running is associated with male reproductive fitness.
 The researchers explain that the high value placed by females on male ability to acquire resources has been well documented, especially in pre-industrial societies.